Marc Trestman: Return to the CFL

 Trestman was named the head coach of the Toronto Argonauts on February 28, 2017.

 Despite being hired late in the off-season, Trestman's first season in Toronto went above expectations, given the circumstances.
 Trestman inherited a roster that finished last in the league the previous season, and guided the team to a 9–9 record, which was good enough for first place in the East and a first-round bye in the playoffs.
 On Sunday, November 26, 2017, Trestman won his third Grey Cup when the Argonauts defeated the Stampeders 27–24.
 During that season he won the Annis Stukus Trophy and was named CFL coach of the year.

 The 2018 season for the Argonauts under Trestman was filled with poor play and injuries (most notably to quarterback Ricky Ray) resulting in the team missing the post-season following the Grey Cup Championship the year before.

 Trestman was fired at the conclusion of the 2018 Toronto Argonauts season, the day following the team's 24–9 loss to the Ottawa Redblacks (which was played on November 2, 2018) as a direct consequence of the team's poor performance during the 2018 campaign, winning only 4 games the year after winning a championship.
 The 2018 CFL season marked the first time during Trestman's CFL coaching career that a team he represented did not reach the playoffs.

 Tampa Bay Vipers

 On March 2, 2019, Trestman was hired to be the head coach and general manager of the then-unnamed Tampa Bay XFL team soon to be named the Tampa Bay Vipers.

+Return to the NFL

+On February 14, 2024, Trestman was hired by Jim Harbaugh to join the Los Angeles Chargers as a senior offensive assistant.